planetfederal/workshops/tutorials/parcelmap/src/index.rst

 The basic structure of the application will be:

-* Spatial tables of addresses and taxlots in PostGIS, that will be accessed with
+* Spatial tables of addresses and tax lots in PostGIS, that will be accessed with
 * Full-text search capabilities from PostgreSQL, web service enabled with
 * A SQL view in GeoServer, tied to
 * An autocomplete form and map view in OpenLayers 3 and JQuery.